facebook/docusaurus/docs/api-pages.md

 ## Translating Strings

-When translations are enabled, any pages inside `pages/en` will be translated for all enabled languages.
-Urls for non-English pages will use their language codes as specified in the `languages.js` file.
-E.g. The url for a French page of `pages/en/help.js` would be found at `docusaurus/fr/help.html`.
+When translations are enabled, any pages inside `website/pages/en` will be translated for all enabled languages.
+Urls for non-English pages will use their language tags as specified in the `languages.js` file.
+E.g. The url for a French page of `website/pages/en/help.js` would be found at `${baseUrl}fr/help.html`.

 When writing pages that you wish to translate, wrap any strings to be translated inside a `<translate>` tag. e.g.,